Mike Bishop (politician)

-Bishop lost his reelection bid in the 2018 midterm elections to Democratic nominee Elissa Slotkin.
+Bishop lost his reelection bid in the 2018 midterm elections to Democratic nominee and future U.S. Senator Elissa Slotkin.

 Early life, education, and career

 Bishop graduated from Rochester Adams High School, and graduated from University of Michigan in 1989.
 He received a J.D. from Michigan State University College of Law.
 Bishop worked at the law firm of Booth Patterson until 2002.
 He later became a senior attorney at Simon, Galasso & Frantz.
 Bishop is also a licensed real estate broker and has owned two local real estate businesses, Freedom Realty, Inc. and Pro Management, Inc. Bishop is a member of the American Bar Association, State Bar of Michigan, District of Columbia Bar, Bar of the Supreme Court of the United States, Oakland County Bar Association, Michigan Association of Realtors, and National Association of Realtors.

 Bishop served on the Municipal Law and Business Law committees of the Oakland County Bar Association and is a member of the National Association of Sportsmen Legislators.
 Following his time in the Michigan Legislature, Bishop worked as chief legal officer for International Bancard Corporation and taught at Thomas M. Cooley Law School.
 Prior to his election in the 45th District, Bishop unsuccessfully campaigned for a University of Michigan Board of Regents position in 1996.